raffyakbarsyah/html_table/README.md

 - The first cell in the header row is left **blank** and spans **two columns**
 - Group row headers like “Jovian planets” use `rowspan` to span vertically
 - Planet names are placed in the first column using `<th scope="row">`
-- Accessibility is supported through appropriate use of `scope` attributes
+- Accessibility is supported through appropriate use of `scope`
 ## 🔗 References

 - [MDN Challenge Description](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data)